oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 A new property 'apply' will be added to 'Update Network' command which triggers the hosts network configuration sync with the update network definition.
 The 'UpdateNetworkCommand' will be changed to a non-transactive.
 Its execution will be consisted of 2 steps:
-1. Updating the network logical definition on the DB and handles vnic profile accordingly (remove all if network changed to non-vm network).
-2. Applying the network changes by executing a 'setup network' command for each host which the network is assigned to.
+# Updating the network logical definition on the DB and handles vnic profile accordingly (remove all if network changed to non-vm network).

+1. Applying the network changes by executing a 'setup network' command for each host which the network is assigned to.

+The Setup Networks command will use the 'sync network' for the modified network.
+A dedicated multiple action runner will be added to run the 'Setup Networks' commands in parallel.
+Updating the network is blocked for network which is used by VMs.
+As part of the feature we should permit the change only for networks that aren't used by VMs or the VMs are down.

 #### User Experience